papunkumar101/AI-voice-agent/README.md

    - Navigate to the `backend` directory and start the server:
      ```bash
      cd ../backend
-     npm start
+     npm run start
      ```

 5. **Access the Application**:
+   - Open your browser and navigate to `http://localhost:3000` (or the port specified by the backend).
-   - Open your browser and navigate to `http://localhost:3000` (or the port specified by the frontend).
+   - Open your browser and navigate to `http://localhost:5173` (or the port specified by the frontend).

 ### Notes
 - Ensure both the frontend and backend servers are running simultaneously.